-The main thrust, then, of chapter four is against a rationalism that considers mysteries non-existent, that would demonstrate the dogmas, that defends science though opposed to church doctrine, that claims the church has no right to condemn and scientific opinions, and that grants science the competence to reinterpret the church is dogmas.
+The main thrust, then, of chapter four is against a rationalism that considers mysteries non-existent, that would demonstrate the dogmas, that defends science though opposed to church doctrine, that claims the church has no right to condemn exps scientific opinions, and that grants science the competence to reinterpret the church's dogmas.

--Wo have seen the positive affirmation of the mysteries
+We have seen the positive affirmation of the mysteries

 We have already noted the passages concerned with the mysteries, faith, reason illumined by faith, and the natural light of human reason.
-We have now to connected on note the passages, A passages, in which the liberty of science is put within proper limits, and then the immediately subsequent passage, in which a permanent acquisition. the meaning of dogma is claimed to be over the essere, A
+We have now to manadam note the passages, passage, in which the liberty of science is put within proper limits, and then the immediately subsequent passage, in which a permanent acquisition. the meaning of dogma is claimed to be ever the same.

-DG 3019 After
+ba 3019 After

-DS $\frac{1}{2}$ 3017: There is never any real contradiction between faith and reason.
+DS \$ 3017: There is never any real contradiction between faith and reason.